joemoose/psiops/docs/playing.md

 ## Time and Tempo

-Operations unfold across two distinct time scales: *operational time* and *combat time*.
-These two modes can flow into and out of each other as situations in the game change.
+Time measurements in the game are divided into two distinct scales: *operational time* and *combat time*.
+These two scales will flow into and out of each other as the game’s pace and focus shift.

 ### Operational Time

 Most of the game unfolds in *Operational Time*.

-The flow of time is driven by player actions and in-game events.
+The flow of operation time is driven by player actions and in-game events.
 Actions dictate the passage of time.
 Strict time intervals aren't observed unless they're important to the unfolding story.

 For example, if your unit advances through wooded terrain without any intervening events or challenges, the GM simply describes the maneuver, and you all move on to the next scene.
-If time was important — arriving at dawn — you arrive at dawn.
+If time was important — arriving at dawn — you simply arrive at dawn.

 > We move out, well spaced, with Snakebite on point.
 >